Which 6 credit cards make for the best supplementary cards, and why.

 The SCB Unlimited Cashback Card gives you 1.5% cashback on all your spends, so the more transactions you charge to it, the more savings you’ll get.

 Which is why this makes a great supplementary card for your family members.
 Put a copy into the hands of your spouse and children – easy to do as annual fees are waived for up to five supplementary cards – and watch the savings rack up.

-To be eligible for this promotion, you’ll have to be a new Standard Chartered Bank cardholder and activate your new card within the first 30 days of card approval.
-Also, a min. spend of S$300 is required.
+To be eligible for this promotion, you’ll have to be a new Standard Chartered Bank cardholder and a min. spend of S$300 must be made on eligible goods and services within 30 days of card approval, inclusive of min.
+1 card-on-file transaction at select merchants.
 If you already have a Standard Chartered credit card, you’ll be rewarded with S$30 cash via PayNow when you sign up.
-Promotion is valid till 22 June 2021, T&Cs apply.
+Promotion is valid till 23 September 2021, T&Cs apply.